 During early historic times, the western reaches of the Heart River basin would have been frequented by various equestrian groups including Villagers from the Missouri River, the Crows, and the Teton Dakota (Cooper 1947:3).
-The earthlodge villages near the present-day Bismarck-Mandan community are thought to have been abandoned as a consequence of late 18th century depopulation resultant from plagues of European diseases which ravaged the sedentary village communities.
+The Mandan earthlodge villages near the present-day Bismarck-Mandan community are thought to have moved north to be near their allies the Hidatsas because of late 18th century depopulation resultant from plagues of European diseases which ravaged the sedentary village communities.
 What is the nature of material cultural complexes typical of native peoples who utilized the HRSU during this period?

 Stone circle sites are a common occurrence in the HRSU.
-Surely, some of these locations were repeatedly occupied by Equestrian groups during this general time span.
+Fifty-eight stone circle sites have been recorded in the study unit.
+Surely, some of these locations were occupied by Equestrian groups during this general time span.
 What was the nature of native settlement here during the Equestrian period?

 Equestrian lifeways are often linked in peoples' minds with bison hunting on the northern Great Plains (Bamforth 1988:97).
-In other regions of North Dakota such as the Souris River, James River, and Sheyenne River SU, bison bone was a common occurrence on the prairies before it was gathered up between 1880 and 1910 by Euro-American settlers (Barnett 1972; Hecker, State Archives).
+In other regions of North Dakota such as the Souris River, James River, and Sheyenne River SU, bison bone was a common occurrence on the prairies before it was gathered up between 1880 and 1910 by Euro-American settlers (Barnett 1972; Hecker 1938-1950 - MS19175.
 Historic documents should be reviewed in an attempt to identify bone collecting locations in the Heart River basin which might have been the sites of Equestrian period bison kills.
 These sites could then be excavated to recover information concerning a variety of Equestrian period research topics.

 The horse and gun, along with a vast assortment of other items of Euro-American origin, were available to Northern Plains groups by the late 18th century (cf. Secoy 1953).
 Equestrian period sites are often identified by the recovery of trade goods such as gunflints, brass or iron arrowpoints, and glass beads.
-Villages along the Missouri River were focal points for receiving and distributing Euro-American goods in the fur trade (cf.

-Wood 1972).
-What were the changes in the technologies of nomadic equestrian groups during the 100 year duration of the Equestrian period?
+Villages along the Missouri River were focal points for receiving and distributing Euro-American goods in the fur trade (cf. Wood 1972).
+What were the changes in the technologies of nomadic equestrian groups during the 100-year duration of the Equestrian period?

 Distinctive stylistic elements of Native American origin dating to the Equestrian period are seen in hide paintings, winter counts on rawhide, petroglyphs and pictographs depicting horses and guns, and ledger book art.
-Some of these stylistic elements may have been incorporated in beadwork and quillwork, but these are not the sorts of artifacts preserved in open-air archeological sites in the Northern Plains.
+Some of these stylistic elements may have been incorporated in beadwork and quillwork, but these are not the sorts of artifacts preserved in open-air archaeological sites in the Northern Plains.
 Are there any distinctively styled artifacts produced by Native Americans and diagnostic of Equestrian period groups in the HRSU?

 Regional trade centers such as Fort Union and Fort Clark could have supplied some of these Native groups with goods of Euro-American origin in exchange for bison hides.
-Inter-tribal exchange relations were also far-flung during this period (cf. Wood 1972, 1974).
-This may be the only time period for which artifactual remains of nonlocal origin are more important for chronological considerations than artifacts produced within the SU.
+Inter-tribal exchange relations were also far-flung during this period (cf. Wood 1972, 1974; Wood, Hunt, and Williams 2011).
+This may be the only period for which artifactual remains of nonlocal origin are more important for chronological considerations than artifacts produced within the SU.